Traité sur les apparitions des esprits et sur les vampires ou les revenans de Hongrie, de Moravie, &c.: Cultural impact

-Calmet analyzed a report that was written from a priest who learned information of a town being tormented by a vampiric entity 3 years earlier.
-After having traveled to the town to investigate and collect information of the various inhabitants there, the priest learned that a vampire had tormented many of the inhabitants at night by coming out from the nearby cemetery to haunt many of the residents at their beds.
+Calmet analyzed a report that was written from a priest who had heard reports of a town being tormented by a vampiric entity three years earlier.
+After having traveled to the town to investigate and collect information of the various inhabitants there, the priest was told that a vampire had tormented many of the inhabitants at night by coming out from the nearby cemetery to haunt many of the residents at their beds.

-An unknown Hungarian traveler came to the town during this time and helped the town by setting a trap at the cemetery which ultimately led to the decapitation of the vampire that resided there and curing the town of their torment.
+It is reported that an unknown Hungarian traveler came to the town during this time and helped the town by setting a trap at the cemetery which ultimately led to the decapitation of the vampire that resided there and curing the town of their torment.
 This story was retold by Sheridan Le Fanu and adapted into the thirteenth chapter of the novella Carmilla, a work that heavily inspired Bram Stoker's classic Dracula.